earezza/Bacterial-PPI-Prediction/MODELS/DPPI/README.md

 ___
 ## Usage:
 e.g.
+> **th dppi.lua -dataDir DIR_WITH_DATA/ -train dataTrain -test dataTest -device 1**
+> or
-> **th dppi.lua -train dataTrain -test dataTest -device 1**
+> **th dppi.lua -dataDir DIR_WITH_DATA/ -pssmDir DIR_WITH_ALL_PSSMS/ -train dataTrain -test dataTest -device 1**

-- First arg supplies name for training data, second arg supplies name for test data
+- dataDir should contain the dataTrain/ dataTrain.node dataTrain.csv and dataTest/ dataTest.node dataTest.csv files
+- pssmDir can be used if want to combine all PSSMs in dataTrain/ and dataTest/ into a single folder
+___
-- Each dataset should contain the following using the _same name_
+Each dataset should contain the following using the _same filename_
 e.g.
 1. A **dataTrain.node** file containing a list of all protein IDs
 > PROTEIN1